SOPRA-Group-17/sopra-fs-20-group17-client/README.md

 ## Roadmap

-Add a chat function, so that user can communicate whith each other.
+* Add a chat function, so that user can communicate whith each other.
-Add the option to add bots to the game so that the game can be played if there are to few people.
+* Add the option to add bots to the game so that the game can be played if there are to few people.

 ## Authors and acknoledgments

-The client was implemented by Lennart Jung, Jonas Zürcher, Markus Butscher.
+The client was implemented by
+* Lennart Lou Jung, BSc Student University of Zurich
+* Jonas Zürcher, BSc Student University of Zurich
+* Markus Burtscher , BSc Student University of Zurich

 Big thanks to Nik Zaugg for assisting our group during the project aswell as Roy Rutishauser and Alex Scheitlin for the setup of the template.

 ## License

-This project is licensed under the GNU General Public License v3.
-Click [here](https://www.gnu.org/licenses/gpl-3.0.de.html) for more details.
+This project is licensed under the MIT liscence.

+Copyright (c) [2020] [Jonas Zürcher, Lennart Jung]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.